golanlevin/60-212/2026/syllabus/README.md

 * 🤕 Forgo 2 sets of assignments: lose a letter grade.
 * 💀 Forgo 3+ sets of assignments: fail the class.

 There will be 10 sets of assignments this semester (the final project has 3 phased subsets).
 Each set of assignments has a clearly defined checklist of subtasks, whose purpose is to help you develop discipline in creating and documenting your work.
 Your grade is based on your fulfillment of these checklists.
-A set of assignments is "forgone" if it is more than one week late, or if it is less than 25% completed.
+A set of assignments is "**forgone**" if it is more than one week late, or if it is less than 25% completed.

 ### Summary of Attendance Policy: